HeleusCore/Heleus.AppBase/README.md

 # Heleus App Base

 This repository contains all the shared code and data for our client applications.
 Our apps are based on [Xamarin.Forms](https://github.com/xamarin/Xamarin.Forms) and run on iOS, Android, Windows, macOS and Linux.
-Please, do not clone this repository directly, clone HeleusCore https://github.com/HeleusCore/HeleusCore instead.
+Please, do not clone this repository directly, clone https://github.com/HeleusCore/HeleusCore instead.
 For the development, we use Visual Studio on Windows, Visual Studio for Mac on macOS and MonoDevelop on Linux.

-## Prerequists
+## Prerequisites

 ### Font Awesome